-"machines was one of the first efforts of his "ingenuity, and one of the first sources of "his amusement."
+"machines was one of the first efforts of his "ingenuity, and one of the first sources of his amusement." \

 He also inherited stammering.
 With the hope of curing him, his father sent him to France when about eight years old (1766-67), with a private tutor, thinking that if he was not allowed to speak English for a time, the habit of stammering might be lost; and it is a curious fact that in after years when speaking French he never stammered.
 At a very early age he collected specimens of all kinds.
-When sixteen years old he was sent for a year to Oxford, but he did not like the place, and "thought (in the words of his father) that the " vigour of the mind languished in the pur-" suit of classical elegance, like Hercules at " the distaff, and sighed to be removed to the " robuster exercise of the medical school of "Edinburgh."
-He staved three years at published by his father, Erasmus, in 1790, together with two of his postlumous medical essays.
+When sixteen years old he was sent for a year to Oxford, but he did not like the place, and "thought (in the words of his father) that the "vigour of the mind languished in the pur-"suit of classical elegance, like Hercules at "the distaff, and sighed to be removed to the "robuster exercise of the medical school of "Edinburgh."
+He stayed three years at Edinburgh, working hard at his medical

+\ These statements are taken chiefly from a sketch of his life published by his father, Erasmus, in 1780, together with two of his posthumous medical essays.
 See also Hutchinson's 'Biographia Medica,' 1799, vol. i. p.
-239; also 'Biographia Universelia,' vol. x.
-1855; also an article in the 'Gentleman's Magazine,' September 1st, 1794, vol. kiv. p.
-794, signed "A. D.," evidently Professor Andrew Dunca, of Edinburgh.
+239; also 'Biographie Universelle,' vol. x.
+1855; also an article in the 'Gentleman's Magazine,' September 1st, 1794, vol. lxiv. p.
+794, signed "A. D.," evidently Professor Andrew Duncan, of Edinburgh.

-[&]quot;Edinburgh," He stayed three years at Edinburgh, working hard at his medical "These statements are taken chiefly from a sketch of his life published by his father, Erasmus, in 1780, together with two of studies, and attending "with diligence all the " sick poor of the parish of Waterleith, and "supplying them with the necessary medi-"cines."
+studies, and attending "with diligence all the "sick poor of the parish of Waterleith, and "supplying them with the necessary medi-"cines."
 The Æsculapian Society awarded him its first gold medal for an experimental enquiry on pus and mucus.
-Notices of him appeared in various journals; and all the writers agree about his uncommon energy and abilities.
-He seems, like his father, to have excited the warm affection of his friends.
-Professor Andrew Duncan, in whose family vault Charles was buried, cut a lock of hair from the corpse, and took it to a jeweller, whose apprentice, afterwards the famous Sir H. Raeburn, set it in a locket for a memorial.
-The venerable professor spoke to me about him with the warmest affection forty-seven years after his death, when I was a young medical student in Edinburgh.
-The inscription on his tomb, written by his father, says, with more truth than is usual on such occasions: "Possessed of uncommon abilities and "activity, he had acquired knowledge in " every department of medical and philoso-" phical science, much beyond his years."
+Notices of him appeared in various journals; and all the writers agree about his uncommon energy He seems, like his father, to and abilities. have excited the warm affection of his friends.
+Professor Andrew Duncan, in whose family vault Charles was buried, cut a lock of hair from the corpse, and took it to a jeweller, whose apprentice, afterwards the famous Sir H. Raeburn, set it in a locket for a memorial.\ The venerable professor spoke to me about him with the warmest affection forty-seven years after his death, when I was a young medical student in Edinburgh.
+The inscription on his tomb, written by his father, says, with more truth than is usual on such occasions: "Possessed of uncommon abilities and "activity, he had acquired knowledge in "every department of medical and philoso-" phical science, much beyond his years."

-^{ &#}x27;Harveian Discourse,' by Professor A. Duncan, 1824.
+\ &#x27;Harveian Discourse,' by Professor A. Duncan, 1824.